TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-Let's break down the flags used in the `vnc` process:
+Let's break down the flags used in the `VNC` process:

 - `:1`: Specifies the display number (DISPLAY=:1).